BRUSSELS/PARIS (Reuters) - If Emmanuel Macron wins Sunday’s French presidential run-off, Europe’s pro-EU liberals will finally have their champion.

 The historically unpopular outgoing president, Francois Hollande, failed to achieve similar aims in Europe and stands as a conspicuous example of how difficult it could be for Macron to persuade the French to back him.

-All roads to EU change still run through Berlin, where proposals will be met with caution even if Merkel loses re-election this year to her center-left, EU enthusiast challenger Martin Schulz.
+All roads to EU change still run through Berlin, where proposals will be met with caution even if Merkel loses re-election this year to her centre-left, EU enthusiast challenger Martin Schulz.
 Germans widely see French deficit spending as a threat to the euro.

 Michel, Bettel and liberal Dutch premier Mark Rutte, 50, have jointly proposed an outline for EU reform to be debated after Brexit.
-It calls for faster integration of some states in a “multispeed Europe”, an idea that Germany was long cool to but which Merkel has lately signaled she might consider.
+It calls for faster integration of some states in a “multispeed Europe”, an idea that Germany was long cool to but which Merkel has lately signalled she might consider.

 Some senior Benelux officials hope for revival of Franco-German harmony.
 They see a possible “grand bargain” where former banker Macron can eventually persuade Berlin that France can be trusted not to let deficits balloon if Germany is willing to drop its resistance to backing a share of other states’ debt.